-Councils and their local communities can benefit hugely from an uncapped On-Street Charging grant.
+Councils and their local communities can benefit hugely from an uncapped On-Street Residential Charging Scheme (ORCS) grant.

-Office for Low Emission Vehicles (OLEV) are assisting councils with a 75% contribution towards the cost of implementing an on-street charging solution in areas that have limited off road parking.
+Office for Zero Emission Vehicles (OZEV) are assisting councils with a 75% contribution towards the cost of implementing an on-street residential charging solution in areas that have limited off road parking.

 This is an application based scheme for councils which has no financial cap and if you would like to understand how your council can benefit, please contact ECC UK today.

-Office for Low Emission Vehicles (OLEV) have been awarded £900 million by the UK Government to build an electric vehicle charging infrastructure, and they are incentivising eligible drivers, businesses and councils to install EV charging points throughout the UK and help deliver this all important change.
+Office for Zero Emission Vehicles (OZEV) have been awarded £900 million by the UK Government to build an electric vehicle charging infrastructure, and they are incentivising eligible drivers, businesses and councils to install EV charging points throughout the UK and help deliver this all important change.

 What does ‘on street charging’ really mean?

-OLEV have developed this scheme to increase the number of residential charging points that are located street-side.
+OZEV have developed this scheme to increase the number of residential charging points that are located street-side.
 As part of the application process, councils need to determine the desired locations for your charging points.
 In 2021, OZEV extended the scheme to allow for car parks that are primarily used by residents who do not have access to off road parking.